Devanshi-Vadiya/CERS-SU/README.md

 **Devanshi Vadiya**

-Built with ❤️ for hackathon innovation in emergency response systems.
+Built with ❤️ and zero sleep for hackathon innovation in emergency response systems.

 </div>